webpack-contrib/imports-loader/README.md

 ### Optional modules

-Module is Considered optional if it is surrounded by square brackets `[ ]`:
+Module is considered optional if it is surrounded by square brackets `[ ]`:

 ```javascript
 require("imports?null=[./index.css]!./file.js");